JimFowler/books/Books20/Tools/doc/theory.rst

   Ë, Capital letter E with diaeresis ë, Small letter e with diaeresis
   È, Capital letter E with grave
-  É, Captial letter E with acute è, Small letter e with grave é, Small letter e with acute ě, Small letter e with caron ę, Small letter e with cedilla
+  É, Capital letter E with acute è, Small letter e with grave é, Small letter e with acute ě, Small letter e with caron ę, Small letter e with cedilla
-  Ï, Capital letter I with diaresis ï, Small letter i with diaresis ì, Small letter i with grave í, Small letter i with acute î, Small letter i with caron
+  Ï, Capital letter I with diaeresis ï, Small letter i with diaeresis ì, Small letter i with grave í, Small letter i with acute î, Small letter i with caron

-  Ň, Captial letter N with caron ň, Small letter n with caron
+  Ň, Capital letter N with caron ň, Small letter n with caron
   Ö, Capital letter O with diaeresis ö, Small letter o with diaeresis